WHAT IS AN OVERPAYMENT?

 If you believe you were not overpaid or the amount of the overpayment is incorrect, you may request a reconsideration.

 If you ask for an appeal within 60 days from the date you receive the notice, any payment we are currently making will continue until we make a determination.

 |NOTE: For information on requesting a reconsideration, see Appeals Process.|

 - ask for a waiver of the overpayment; and

-- ask for and complete form SSA-632 (request for waiver).
+- ask for and complete form SSA 632 (Request for Waiver of Overpayment Recovery).

 You can ask for a waiver at any time.